Super-Duper-Cool-Co/Iteration-1/README.md

 ## Setup

+- TODO: Update the README.md to be up to date with current functionalities.

 Opening the database is as simple as opening homepage.html, which consists of a top menu bar and a large image of Canada.
 This image currently serves as a link to the full database, but future iterations will have titles in each province which, when clicked, will take the user to a list of animals that can be found in that province.
 The top menu